-- The attached files to be printed must be in PDF, JPEG, or TIFF format. - The maximum file size is 10 MB, but your email server may have a lower limit. - Files are printed in the original document size (at 100% scale), in normal quality, in color, and normally in portrait orientation (some printers may offer autorotation). - The paper type is set to plain paper.
-If some other paper type is loaded, the printer may either print it anyway or put it on hold, depending on the paper mismatch action (see Paper mismatch action on page 23).
+- The attached files to be printed must be in PDF, JPEG, or TIFF formats. - The maximum file size is 10 MB, but your email server may have a lower limit. - Files are printed in the original document size (at 100% scale), in normal quality, in color, and normally in portrait orientation (some printers may offer autorotation)..